 - Psyllium – Useful to have in your first aid kit anyway but especially good if you live in a sandy area.
 There are plenty of veterinarian products that do the same thing but ‘over the counter’ psyllium does exactly the same job and is a lot cheaper.
 It’s a natural laxative that a lot of vets recommend to help clear the digestive system.
-The only caveat I would add though is that you should double check with your vet first before giving it to your horse.
+The only caveat I would add though is that you should double-check with your vet first before giving it to your horse.

-- Sudocrem – Not just for soothing diaper rash, this antibacterial and antifungal cream can be used to alleviate the effect of insect bites, sunburn and minor abrasions.
+- Sudocrem – Not just for soothing diaper rash, this antibacterial and antifungal cream can be used to alleviate the effect of insect bites, sunburn, and minor abrasions.
 It’s certainly worth have a tub in your first aid kit.

-- Aqueous cream – Not necessarily a first aid essential but it’s definitely something that you should keep around the yard and I think that a first aid kit is as good a place as any.
+- Aqueous cream – Not necessarily a first aid essential but it’s definitely something that you should keep around the barn and I think that a first aid kit is as good a place as any.
 It can be used to add moisture to dry hooves as well as to help soften the hard, ‘scabby’ like patches of skin your horse may get around some delicate areas.

 - Tampon – These are perfect for plugging small wounds because they’re completely sterile.
-I have a box of multiple sizes although generally the smaller ones are better.
+I have a box of multiple sizes although generally, the smaller ones are better.
 They also expand to fill the area which is just what you want.

-- Bathroom organizer – Not really an essential but it’ll help to keep things tidy and in one place.
+- Bathroom organizer – Not really essential but it’ll help to keep things tidy and in one place.
 I’ve actually got two, one that I use for grooming and one for first aid.
-I keep smaller items in them such as scissors, plaiting bands, latex gloves and various things like that.
+I keep smaller items in them such as scissors, plaiting bands, latex gloves, and various things like that.
 I also keep a list of important numbers as well as any medication my horses have on the door of the first aid organizer.

-- Baking soda – If you live in a hard water area then you’ll need to use something stronger than mouth wash to clean buckets and baking soda is just that, it’s widely used in baking so is perfectly safe for horses to consume.
-Like baby powder it can also be used to whiten your horse’s socks and or stockings.
+- Baking soda – If you live in a hard water area then you’ll need to use something stronger than mouth wash to clean buckets and baking soda is just that, it’s widely used in baking so it is perfectly safe for horses to consume.
+Like baby powder, it can also be used to whiten your horse’s socks and or stockings.

-- Spider strainer or sieve – In the fall and winter you’ll be amazed at just how useful these little things can be at removing all of the fallen leaves and bits of ice from water troughs.
+- Spider strainer or sieve – In the fall and winter, you’ll be amazed at just how useful these little things can be at removing all of the fallen leaves and bits of ice from water troughs.
 You’ll no longer have to rummage around to make sure you’ve got every single leaf, nor will your fingers freeze when you try to remove the bits of ice floating on top.
 This nifty little kitchen utensil will do the job and do it super quickly too.

-- Multitool – This might seem like an obvious thing to include but I have to confess I only discovered the benefits of using one at the yard a few years ago!
+- Multitool – This might seem like an obvious thing to include but I have to confess I only discovered the benefits of using one at the barn a few years ago!
 It had been a very windy November and a branch had come down on part of the fence around the pasture I was using.
 Luckily the fence was okay but it was an oak tree and I need to move the branches before the horses started to eat the acorns.
-My husband had his pocket knife with him and we used that to cut and remove the branches, ever since then I’ve made sure that I not only have one at the yard but always carry one with when I’m out on a trail.
+My husband had his pocket knife with him and we used that to cut and remove the branches, ever since then I’ve made sure that I not only have one at the barn but always carry one with me when I’m out on a trail.

-- Washing up brush – While I’d admit it’s not essential, a washing up brush is great at cleaning out feed buckets.
+- Washing up brush – While I’d admit it’s not essential, a washing-up brush is great at cleaning out feed buckets.
 You know what some of that stuff is like, once it’s dried I swear it turns into cement!
-With a washing up brush and some warm water (and baking soda or mouth wash) they’ll be spotless in no time!
+With a washing-up brush and some warm water (and baking soda or mouth wash), they’ll be spotless in no time!

-- Electric drill – While an electric drill can be extremely useful for repairs and DIY jobs around the yard it also has another use that you might not have thought of – if you don’t have a hole punch then an electric drill can do the job instead.
+- Electric drill – While an electric drill can be extremely useful for repairs and DIY jobs around the barn it also has another use that you might not have thought of – if you don’t have a hole punch then an electric drill can do the job instead.
 It’ll neatly ‘punch’ as many holes as you need in halters, fenders, stirrup leathers or anything else you can think of!

 Household items that are great for grooming

-It often seems that if something is designed for grooming (or most other horse related activities) then the price rockets.
+It often seems that if something is designed for grooming (or most other horse-related activities) then the price rockets.
 Yet some ‘horse grooming’ products have a cheaper household alternative that is just as effective.

 - Baby oil – Why spend money on expensive show shine products when baby oil will do exactly the same job!
 It helps to condition their coat at the same time and will even help to keep your hands soft – just don’t use too much at any one time.